 • Research Briefing

-This paper shows the number of people claiming Jobseeker’s Allowance recorded as resident in each constituency in the United Kingdom in October 2009, together with comparisons with the levels in October 2008 and October 1997.
+This paper shows the number of people claiming Jobseeker's Allowance recorded as resident in each constituency in the United Kingdom in February 2010, together with comparisons with the levels in February 2009 and February 1997.
 Residence-based unemployment rates are given for all 646 constituencies in the United Kingdom.
-A summary of the latest labour market data is given, along with a selection of other relevant constituency-level indicators
+The paper includes unemployment rates by constituency maps and an annual percentage change map, as well as a summary of the latest labour market data.

 • Research Briefing